radianttap/Fields/README.md

 `User` is actual data model type you use in the app. `TextFieldModel` is _ViewModel_ derivative of `User`, custom tailored for the `TextFieldCell`.

-### Boilerplate stuff

-The rest of the LoginDataSource is simply an implementation of the UICVDataSource.

-The most important aspect is the `prepareView()` method which register UICVCell types for each `FieldId` value. *This effectively disables cell reusability!* Each field you have will likely have custom stuff and setup, thus you don’t want to reuse neither of them, since that leads to problems.
-Forms generally are not big, a dozen or so fields at most, thus this is not an issue from the memory side.

-The rest of the file is just boilerplate UICVDataSource delegate methods.

-### Layout
+### Form setup

-By default, each field will use entire width of the UICV and height will be calculated per content.
+The most important aspect is the `registerReusableElements(for:)` method which registers cell/supplementary for each `FieldId` value.
+This uses [modern diffable data source implementation](https://developer.apple.com/videos/play/wwdc2021/10252/) which is available starting with iOS 15.

+Next you need to build the local data source, which is done in the `prepareFields()` method.
+Using just fields or both section and fields, you instantiate field models and saved them to a dictionary + their IDs in an array to maintain the order.

+Lastly, you need to override `populateSnapshot(flowIdentifier:) -> Snapshot` where you take the mentioned structure and build actual snapshot which will be render by calling `renderContents(_:,animated:)` method.

+You’ll notice `snapshot.reconfigureItems(fieldIds)`  which is telling UIKit to re-layout / re-populate entire form, as needed.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/), as usual.

-## v1

-Previous version, using custom `UICollectionViewLayout` subclass is tagged with `v1.0` in source code.

 ## Give back